-The Chatswood to Sydenham component of Sydney Metro City & Southwest involves the construction and operation of a 15.5 kilometre metro line from Chatswood, under Sydney Harbour and through Sydney’s CBD out to Sydenham.
+The Chatswood to Sydenham component of Sydney Metro City & Southwest involves the construction and operation of a new metro rail line from Chatswood under Sydney Harbour and through Sydney’s CBD out to Sydenham.

 Tunnelling under Sydney Harbour